Nurse visa routes in Republic of Bulgaria

 What this means for nurses

-Of the 2 Republic of Bulgaria routes that commonly fit nurses, 2 need a sponsoring employer and 0 do not, and 2 can lead to permanent residence.
+Of the 2 Republic of Bulgaria routes that commonly fit nurses, 2 need a sponsoring employer and 0 do not, 2 have confirmed permanent residence mapping.
 Nurses work in a regulated field, so immigration approval is only half the journey: in most countries you must also clear a separate professional-registration or licensing step before you can practise in Republic of Bulgaria.
 That recognition process often takes as long as the visa itself, so it is worth starting in parallel.

 The most-used skilled route into Republic of Bulgaria overall is the Single Permit for Residence and Work, which also fits many nurses — it is included below.